Internships are good venues to prepare high school and college students like you for professional growth and success.

 Looksharp has a wide offering of over 30,000 internship openings for students and fresh graduates that can be looked up through college major, keywords or location.

 Their top and featured companies include Facebook, UPS, and Northwestern Mutual.
-Looksharp also have resource guides on writing your resume and cover letter, preparing for your internship interview, becoming an awesome intern, and getting familiar with the industry of your choice.
+Looksharp also has resource guides on writing your resume and cover letter, preparing for your internship interview, becoming an awesome intern, and getting familiar with the industry of your choice.

 The great thing about Experience.com is its connections to 3,800 colleges and universities to make sure that students are empowered to finding the right career paths early.

 Experience.com is committed to bridging the gap between school and employment by matching you with potential employers in search of your competencies and strengths.
-Whether it’s an internship or an entry-level job you want, Experience.com have effective resources that can help you get one.
+Whether it’s an internship or an entry-level job you want, Experience.com has effective resources that can help you get one.

 Looking for internship openings in media companies?
 Better to head on to Mediabistro.com!

-Not only does it have a large job board for media professionals, it also dishes out career tips and news to keep you abreast with trends and analyses in the industry.
+Not only does it have a large job board for media professionals, but it also dishes out career tips and news to keep you abreast with trends and analyses in the industry.

 Smart, enthusiastic, and highly motivated college women looking for internships should look no further than HerCampus.com.

-This top global community for collegiettes offers articles on how to be on top of your game–from your academics, social circle to your professional growth.
+This top global community for collegiates offers articles on how to be on top of your game–from your academics, social circle to your professional growth.
 It has its own internship program that allows you to explore your skills in editorial, integrated marketing, influencer management, graphic design, social media, product management, and business development, and can be counted for school credit.